Clamping Force in Injection Molding: Formula & Optimization Tips

 1. Injection Speed:

-• High-speed injection can generate higher in-mold pressure, resulting in increased clamping force requirements.
+• High-speed injection can generate higher in-mold pressure, increasing clamping force requirements.

 • When the injection speed is low, the mold pressure is more stable, and the required clamping force is lower.